nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Prefers typing to mouse interactions
 * Is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: a one stop management app to efficiently track and schedule COVID-19 vaccinations for NUS students

 ### User stories